 It is shown in \cite{Sander2017} that, if the rotation number is sufficiently irrational (and the corresponding circle is smooth), the limit in \eqref{rho} is reached very fast.
 For example, if the circle is analytic and its frequency is Diophantine, the limit is reached super-exponentially fast.

 In contrast, if the limiting rotation number is rational (or if the circle is not smooth), the convergence of \eqref{rho} is slow.
-Hence, the speed of convergence on \equ{rho} can be used as a diagnostic whether the torus is degenerating.
+Hence, the speed of convergence on \equ{rho} can be used as a diagnostic whether the torus is present and smooth.
 For our purposes, the main use of \eqref{rho} is to adjust parameters, so that an attractor with the right rotation number is found.

 The computation of the rotation number for the system \eqref{eq.spinxy}, associated to an attractor close to the initial condition $(x _0, y _0) \in [0,2\pi) \times \mathbb{R}$, can be performed according to Algorithm~\ref{alg.rotx}, described below\footnote{In Algorithm~\ref{alg.rotx}, the symbol $\gets$ means assignment, that is, the quantity on the right gives the quantity on the left.}.